owntracks/recorder/README.md

 The content of the request is used by the Recorder as though it had arrived as an MQTT message; Lua hooks and WebSocket pushes are handled accordingly.

-If the Recorder is compiled without specifying `WITH_MQTT` at build time, support for MQTT is disabled completely.

 ### Friends in HTTP mode

 When a device posts a location request in HTTP mode, the endpoint may return a JSON array of OwnTracks objects of which `_type`s `cmd`, `location` and `card` may be supported by the device.
 This allows the device to see, say, friends.
 The Recorder has built-in support for this with the named "friends" lmdb database.